-20 Steps to Running a Successful Giving Tuesday 2021 Campaign
+20 Tips for Running a Successful Giving Tuesday Campaign in 2022

 Giving Tuesday is the first Tuesday after Black Friday and Cyber Monday, and it’s the single biggest fundraising day of the entire year.
 It was conceived in 2012 by the 92nd Street Y in New York City as a balm against the chafing consumerism and indulgence that comes along with Thanksgiving overeating, door crasher specials, and the dreaded Christmas shopping season.

-Since then, nonprofit organizations participating in Giving Tuesday have raised billions of dollars for worthy causes worldwide, culminating in a record-breaking total in 2020 of $2.47 billion, a truly overwhelming display of generosity despite (or perhaps because of) ongoing political, environmental, and health crises.
+Since then, nonprofit organizations participating in Giving Tuesday have raised billions of dollars for worthy causes worldwide, culminating in a record-breaking total in 2021 of $2.7 billion, a truly overwhelming display of generosity despite (or because of) ongoing political, environmental, and health crises.

 But remember, while they do provide some handy resources, including Giving Tuesday campaign examples, the Giving Tuesday organization doesn’t raise money on your behalf.
 They are a facilitator of the movement for greater awareness of giving to good causes.
 That means you’ll have to devise your plan for a campaign and execute it while riding worldwide momentum.

 If you haven’t run a Giving Tuesday campaign before, this may sound a little intimidating.
 But have no fear; we’ve got you covered with 20 easy steps you can take to ensure your campaign is headed in the right direction.

 20 Steps to Running a Giving Tuesday Campaign

 Some of the following steps are essential, while others are optional—try your best to tackle as many as you can, given the resources available to your team, but don’t overreach.
 A Giving Tuesday campaign that does a little less but does it well will be better for your nonprofit than a disorganized and incoherent fundraiser that hits every item on the list.